VlahovicN/terraform-project-1/README.md

 - Adds an Application Load Balancer
 - Creates an S3 bucket with a basic HTML file
 - Configures Security Groups for SSH and HTTP access
+- Deploys an RDS MySQL instance in private subnets with subnet group and SG isolation

 ## Why I made it

-I'm transitioning into DevOps, and this project helped me understand how AWS resources connect and how to manage them using Terraform.
-Nothing fancy, just solid basics done right.
+I'm transitioning into a DevOps role, and this project helped me gain practical experience in deploying real AWS components using Terraform.
+It allowed me to get comfortable with modularization, resource dependencies, and managing environments declaratively.

 ## How to run